 Autonomous tractors are doing the heavy lifting so farmers don’t have to

 Covering as much earth as a drone but at the ground level is the autonomous tractor.
-TYM’s autonomous tractors like the TYM TX76 and TYM T130 are equipped with our patented Digital Automated Vehicular Experience (D.A.V.E.) technology to boost your efficiency and productivity.
+TYM’s autonomous tractors are equipped with our patented Digital Automated Vehicular Experience (D.A.V.E.) technology to boost your efficiency and productivity.
 The quick start mode enables a quick start of the autonomous driving function by only using two waypoints as opposed to more in the normal autonomous driving mode.
 Storing work paths allows you to save on recurring work paths.
 Accurate straight-line driving creates precise, tighter row spacing that produces more crops.
 By adding telematics and autonomous functions to the power of a utility tractor TYM has introduced the next generation of smart tractors that will revolutionize the way you farm.

 Remote sensors can detect everything from soil conditions to weather patterns